Everything You Ever Wanted To Know About Savings Goals (& How To Achieve Them)

 This information is general in nature and does not take your personal objectives, circumstances or needs into account.
 Before making a decision about any of our products or services, please read all the terms and conditions and consider whether the product or service is right for you.
 Fees and charges apply and may change.

-3% p.a. variable interest: earn up to 3% p.a. variable interest each month when you meet the criteria for both Westpac Life variable interest and Spend&Save Bonus variable interest.
-For bonus interest qualification, a month is the period from close of business on the last business day of the prior month to close of business on the last business day of the current month.
+- For bonus interest qualification, a month is the period from close of business on the last business day of the prior month to close of business on the last business day of the current month.
+Bonus interest is calculated on the daily balance of your eligible Westpac Life account up to $30,000, and paid to your eligible Westpac Life account by the 20th day of the following month.